Introduction

 Why This Matters

 Advanced options strategies make up a significant portion of the approximately 20 options questions on the Series 7 exam.
 Unlike single-leg positions (covered in the previous unit), multi-leg strategies require you to track premiums, exercise prices, and net cash flows across two or more options simultaneously.
-The formulas and methods in this unit - especially the T-chart - are the tools you need to handle those calculations quickly and accurately on exam day.
+The exam tests whether you can calculate max gain, max loss, and breakeven, not which method you use to get there.
+Pick the approach that works for you and apply it consistently.

 Let's start with how spreads are structured and classified.